WadhwaniAI/StudentDropoutEWS/metadata/CONFIG_README.md

                     "auto_class_weights": "<a valid value>"          // str: Class imbalance handling; Eg: "Balanced" },
                "<tune>": {                                           // [Optional] Specify only for Hyperparameter tuning needs to be done.
-                    "independent": {                                 // Independent hyperparameters: Their presence does not depend on the presence or absence of any other CatBoost parameter.
+                    "independent": {                                 // Independent hyperparameters: Their presence does not depend on the presence or absence of any other model parameter.
                          "<param_name>": {
                               "dtype": "<int|float|categorical>",    // str: DataType of the hyperparameter; Eg: "float" "tuning_space": {